cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ### Bar Chart

 In matplotlib it is easy to create bar charts.
-We demonstrate a simple example using data from a user from Spotify.
+For example this is a demonstration of a simple bar chart using data from a user using Spotify.

 ```python
 import matplotlib.pyplot as plt